-&lt;sup>1 The first usage of terms defined in the Glossary of Terms (Appendix I) is indicated in bold.
+1 The first usage of terms defined in the Glossary of Terms (Appendix I) is indicated in bold.

 For the processing of water right applications prior to the adoption of this policy, the State Water Board considered the recommendations in the 2002 draft "Guidelines for Maintaining Instream flows to Protect Fisheries Resources Downstream of Water Diversions in Mid-California Coastal Streams" (DFG-NMFS Draft Guidelines) jointly developed by DFG and NMFS.
 (See Wat.
 Code, § 1259.4, subd. (b)) The DFG-NMFS Draft Guidelines were specifically developed to protect and restore anadromous salmonids and their habitat.
 The DFG-NMFS Draft Guidelines were intended to preserve a level of streamflow that protects anadromous salmonids from deleterious effects of water diversions.
 When the State Water Board developed the scientific basis for this policy, concepts proposed in the DFG-NMFS Draft Guidelines were utilized.
-Consideration of these concepts aided the State Water Board in developing criteria that are protective, as demonstrated in the Scientific Basis Report.
+Consideration of these concepts aided the State Water Board in developing criteria that are protective, as demonstrated in the Scientific Basis Report2.

 This policy establishes principles and guidelines for maintaining instream flows for the protection of fishery resources.
 It does not specify the terms and conditions that will be incorporated into water right permits, licenses, and registrations.
 It prescribes protective measures regarding the season of diversion, minimum bypass flow, and maximum cumulative diversion.
-Applicants may choose to implement the policy principles through the regionally protective criteria or site specific studies.
-Site -specific studies may be conducted to develop alternative site-specific protective criteria.
-The policy also limits construction of new onstream dams and contains measures to ensure that approval of new onstream dams does not adversely affect instream flows needed for fishery resources.
+Site-specific studies may be conducted to develop alternative site-specific protective criteria.
+The policy also limits construction of new onstream dams does not adversely affect instream flows needed for fishery resources.
 The policy provides for a watershed-based approach to evaluate the effects of multiple diversions on instream flows within a watershed as an alternative to evaluating water diversion projects on an individual basis.
 Enforcement requirements contained in this policy include a framework for compliance assurance, prioritization of enforcement cases, and descriptions of enforcement actions.
-The policy contains guidelines for evaluating whether a proposed water diversion, in combination with existing diversions in a watershed, may affect instream flows needed for the protection of fishery resources.
+The policy contains guidelines for evaluating whether a proposed water diversion, in combination with existing diversions in a watershed, may affect instream flows needed for fishery resources.